nofxx/yamg/README.md

 ```

-From the `.yamg.yml` you may configure differents source paths.
+From the `yamg.yml` file you may configure differents source paths.
 Also configure every export location you need (check #Support)